-Ventura County Farmworker Housing Study and Action Plan
+Ventura County Farmworker Housing Study and Action Plan 2021-2023

-House Farm Workers! received a $50,000 grant awarded by the Southern California Association of Governments (SCAG) to support a comprehensive Countywide Farmworker Housing Study that proactively and comprehensively addresses farmworker housing in Ventura County.
 The study seeks to give a voice to the County’s estimated 36,000 farmworkers, shining a light specifically on local housing needs for this vulnerable yet essential population.
 The last time a farmworker housing study was completed was nearly 20 years ago in 2002.

 The Countywide Farmworker Housing Study will seek to better understand where our farmworker community lives, what percentage are permanent full-time workers, how many are here alone or with their families, and other critical questions to help inform future advocacy efforts, policies, and targeted programs that address critical farmworker housing needs, while also supporting agricultural businesses with a stable and healthy workforce.

-Our project partner, the County of Ventura, is maintaining a project page that includes the phases, funding, and ways to get involved with the Ventura County Farmworker Housing Study and Action Plan: https://vcrma.org/vc-farmworker-housing-study
+Our project partner, the County of Ventura, is maintaining a project page that includes the details of phases, funding, and ways to get involved with the Ventura County Farmworker Housing Study and Action Plan: https://vcrma.org/vc-farmworker-housing-study

-Proposals were due by March 15, 2022, at 4:00 p.m and can no longer be submitted.
+Proposals for phases 2 and 3 of the Farmworker Housing Study and Action Plan were due by March 15, 2022 and can no longer be submitted.

 Farmworker Housing Study Advisory Council (FHSAC)